At Barrowby CE primary School, we strive to support our parents in keeping their children safe, while working online, at home.

 Prior to children accessing the internet through:

-1. Fireguards and anti-virus software
+1. Fireguards and anti-virus software;

-2. Parental controls and
+2. Parental controls; and

-3. Filters before use by children
+3. Filters before use by children.

-and discuss with their child/ren what they would do, if someone:
+Parents should discuss with their child/ren what they would do, if someone:

-During the COVID-19 and school closure, we may signpost Home Learning activities, which may include websites e.g. BBC Revisewise which we feel may benefit their education.
+As a school, we may signpost Home Learning activities, which may include websites e.g. BBC Revisewise which we feel may benefit their education.